OpenSwitchNOS/openswitch-ops-docs/How-To-Process-Isolation.md

 ## Considerations and Warnings

 - Using a non-root user and **combining seccomp filtering and enabling Capabilities** through **setcap** will not work correctly.
-Seccomp will block the elevated capabilities privileges and the program will not be able to use them. ++It is preferred to enable capabilities and not use seccomp, when running as non-root user++.
+Seccomp will block the elevated capabilities privileges and the program will not be able to use them. ++It is preferred to enable capabilities and not use seccomp, when running as a non-root user++.
 Root users can combine both.

 - To launch a Firejail inside of another sandbox you must use the **-\-force** option.
 Be aware that **Docker is a sandbox**, you will need this option if you want to try Firejail with Docker.
 It is recommended you always supply this option.